 Systems analysts analyse how well software, hardware and the wider IT system fit the business needs of their employer or of a client.
 They write requirements for new systems and may also help implement them and monitor their effectiveness.

-- examine current systems
+- examining current systems

-- talk to users (requirements gathering)
+- talking to users (requirements gathering)

 They are also responsible for user training and feedback.
 Travel is a key feature of the job as the majority of work is undertaken at clients' premises.

-- information technology/software consultancy firms
+- IT or software consultancy firms

-- commercial and industrial organisations
+- Commercial and industrial organisations

-- the Civil Service
+- The Civil Service

-- service industries
+- Service industries

-Self employment is possible for individuals with several years' relevant experience.
+Self-employment is possible for individuals with several years' relevant experience.

-- strong analysis skills
+- Strong analytical skills

-- attention to detail
+- Attention to detail

-- written and verbal communication skills
+- Written and verbal communication skills

-- inter-personal skills
+- Interpersonal skills